KustoszApp/docs/source/configuration/installer.md

 ## `system_user_home`

 Path to home directory of system user that will run Kustosz.
-Is created automatically when creating user.
+Directory is created automatically when creating user.
 Most of paths mentioned below are by default constructed relative to this directory.

 ## `system_user_shell`